Insect bites and stings

 - Use caution when eating outdoors, especially with sweetened beverages or in areas around garbage cans, which often attract bees.

-- For those who have a serious allergy to insect bites or stings, carry an emergency epinephrine kit (which requires a prescription).
-Friends and family should be taught how to use it if you have a reaction.
-Wear a medical ID bracelet.
+- If have severe allergies to insect bites or stings, you should have an emergency kit and EpiPen.
+Make sure your friends and family know how to use it if you have a reaction.

 Schlossberg D. Arthropods and leeches.
 In: Goldman L, Ausiello D, eds.
 Cecil Medicine.
 23rd ed.
 Philadelphia, Pa: Saunders Elsevier; 2007:chap 380.